Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

 \state Question SmoothSgp \rm Let $\incl {B}{A}$ be a regular inclusion with $A$ is abelian, and suppose that the set of all smooth normalizers spans a dense subspace of $B$.
 Is $\incl {B}{A}$ a smooth inclusion?

 The difficulty here is that the set of all smooth normalizers is not necessarily closed under multiplication, so it may not form a semigroup.
 In order to illustrate this phenomena, consider the action $\theta $ of ${\bf Z}\times {\bf Z}$ on $\circle $ such that $\theta _{(1,0)}$ is a given irrational rotation while $\theta _{(0,1)}$ is the identity map.
-Regarding the inclusion it is clear that each implementing unitary $u_{p,q}$ is a normalizer, and that $\beta _{u_{p,q}}$ coincides with $\theta _{p,q}$.
+Regarding the inclusion

+it is clear that each implementing unitary $u_{p,q}$ is a normalizer, and that $\beta _{u_{p,q}}$ coincides with $\theta _{p,q}$.
 Therefore, whenever $p$ is nonzero, the set $\Fix {u_{p,q}}$ of fixed points for $\beta _{u_{p,q}}$ is empty, whence the set $F_{u_{p,q}}$ of relative free points coincides with $\circle $ by \ref {MandatoryValues.i}, and consequently $u_{p,q}$ is a smooth normalizer.
-In particular both $u_{1, 0}$ and $u_{-1, 1}$ are smooth, but the reader will have no difficulty in checking that their product, namely is not smooth.
-This shows that the product of two smooth normalizers may indeed fail to be smooth, but it does not seem to provide a counter example for \ref {SmoothSgp} since the smooth normalizers in this case do not appear to generate $C(\circle )\rtimes ({\bf Z}\times {\bf Z})$ as a right $C(\circle )$ module, as required by \ref {ManyTopFree.ii} (although $ \{u_{p,q} : p\neq 0\}\cup C(\circle ) $ certainly generates $C(\circle )\rtimes ({\bf Z}\times {\bf Z})$ as a C*-algebra).
+In particular both $u_{1, 0}$ and $u_{-1, 1}$ are smooth, but the reader will have no difficulty in checking that their product, namely